rberlind/vault-benchmarking/README.md

 # Command to delete secrets (from secret/read-test)
 wrk -t1 -c1 -d1m -H "X-Vault-Token: $VAULT_TOKEN" -s delete-secrets.lua http://<vault_url>:8200 -- secret/read-test
 ```
-Note that you should specify the path from which you want to delete secrets when running the delete-secrets.lua script.
+Note that you should specify the path from which you want to delete secrets when running the delete-secrets.lua script by adding it after the URL.
 The default value is "secret/test".